Estrada Real

 Minas Gerais, Brasil, 2008

-“Estrada Real” is the name of the historical territories in the state of Minas Gerais of Brasil which, in the sixteenth and seventeenth centuries, made up the routes into gold and diamond country.
-The Portuguese term translates to Royal Road and refers to a set of itineraries assigned by the Crown to the transportation of minerals and goods to the seaports in major coastal towns.
-Today, these territories are part of a deep cultural inheritance shared by Brasil and Portugal.
-One of the most important religious festival and tradition is the Easter procession and celebrations held in the town of Ouro Preto, in the heart of this region.
+“Estrada Real” is the name of the colonial territories in the state of Minas Gerais of Brasil which, in the seventeenth and eighteenth centuries, made up the routes into the gold and diamond mining regions.
+The Portuguese term translates to Royal Road.
+It refers to a set of official itineraries assigned by the Crown to the transportation of minerals and goods to the seaports in the major coastal towns.
+A network of registry and levy offices was set up along these roads, which became the only authorised paths for the travel of people and products in the region.
+They connected through several towns which today still display the cultural and architectural marks from this period.
+One of the most important religious traditions in the region is the week of Easter celebrations and processions held in the town of Ouro Preto.

 Commissioned by: